 Health Effects of the Contaminants and Poor Quality Water

-Poor water quality can have a number of adverse health effects depending on the contaminants and the length of exposure to these contaminants.
-Health problems can vary and they may include but are not limited to, irritation, gastrointestinal illness, circulatory problems, damage to organs, immune and neurological problems, and even certain types of cancer.
-Pregnant women and people who suffer from certain conditions such as disorders that weaken the immune system are at a greater risk of developing problems due to contaminated, poor quality water.
+Poor water quality can have several adverse health effects depending on the contaminants and the length of exposure to these contaminants.
+Health problems can vary, and they may include but are not limited to; irritation, gastrointestinal illness, circulatory issues, damage to organs, immune and neurological concerns, and even certain types of cancer.
+Pregnant women and people who suffer from weakened immune system conditions are at a greater risk of developing problems due to contaminated, poor-quality water.
 Children are also generally more vulnerable to illness from the contaminants found in drinking water.

-As people drink more water, they often turn to bottled water in their efforts to have convenient and healthy water on hand.
-The belief for many is that bottled water is somehow safer or of better quality than the water that comes from the tap.
-This is a false assumption however, as according to the Natural Resources Defense Council; at minimum twenty-five percent of bottled water is nothing more than bottled tap water.
+As people drink more water, they often turn to bottled water to have convenient and healthy water on hand.
+The belief for many is that bottled water is somehow safer or of better quality than the water from the tap.
+However, this is a false assumption as according to the Natural Resources Defense Council, at minimum twenty-five percent of bottled water is nothing more than bottled tap water.
 In terms of safety, bottled water is monitored by the FDA.
 The FDA, however, does not have the authority over bottled water companies that the EPA has over water from the tap.
-They are also not under the same safety standards and companies are not required to conduct testing in certified laboratories, nor are they required to report high contamination results.
-This doesn't imply that all bottled water companies are unsafe or unhealthy, but it can be difficult to determine which brands are the safest to drink.
+They are also not under the same safety standards, and companies are not required to conduct testing in certified laboratories, nor are they required to report high contamination results.
+This doesn't simply that all bottled water companies are unsafe or unhealthy, but it can be challenging to determine which brands are the safest to drink.
 Just a few reasons why Berkey is better than bottled water.
 Not to mention the amount of plastic waste generated from disposable water bottles.
 Berkey Filters is proud to Pass on Plastics.